 Service providers are required to notify the town when any work is performed within the sanitary sewer system.
 This includes routine maintenance, plugged lines, debris removal, and repairs.
 Call Town Hall at 970-674-2400 to notify Public Works.

 The Stormwater Maintenance Division ensures the stormwater systems are properly planned, constructed, and maintained within the Town of Windsor.
 It provides overall stormwater management to prevent flooding, and protect water quality for the Town of Windsor residents and recreational areas.

 The Stormwater Maintenance Division also works with the Vector Disease Control International for the town’s mosquito management program.

 What is Stormwater

 Stormwater is water from precipitation that flows across the ground and pavement from rain, snow or ice melt, as well as from sprinklers, and irrigation systems.
 The water seeps into the ground or drains into storm sewers.
 These are the drains located on street corners and low points on the sides of your streets.

 Facilities & Fleet Divisions

 The Facilities Division is responsible for structural and systems maintenance, and custodial needs of Town Hall, Wastewater Treatment Plant, town water tanks and pump station, and the Public Works Facility.
-The Facilities Division also oversees the Sorted Materials Recycling Center.
-This division is also in charge of keeping all buildings as secure as possible.
+The Facilities Division is also in charge of keeping all buildings as secure as possible.